 The Committee as a whole shall elect at the beginning of each year a chairperson and a secretary.
 The duties of the chairperson shall be:

-- (a) To schedule meetings and give notices of such in the Faculty/Student Bulletin. - (b) To submit the rules and procedures of the committee to College Senate for approval within the first six weeks of the academic year. - (c) To publish, after College Senate approval, within the first eight weeks of the academic year, the following information for distribution to each member of the organization: - 1.
-The purpose of the Committee. - 2.
-The rules and procedures by which the Committee will conduct its business. - 3.
-The names of the Committee members. - (d) To prepare an agenda of items submitted by members of the Committee, other faculty, students, administration, or College Senate. - (e) To conduct meetings. - (f) To be responsible for the preparation of recommendations to the College Senate. - (g) To see that the committee is represented when such recommendations are considered by others.
+- 1) To schedule meetings and give notices of such in the Faculty/Student Bulletin. - 2) To submit the rules and procedures of the committee to College Senate for approval within the first six weeks of the academic year. - 3) To publish, after College Senate approval, within the first eight weeks of the academic year, the following information for distribution to each member of the organization: - a.
+The purpose of the Committee. - b.
+The rules and procedures by which the Committee will conduct its business. - c.
+The names of the Committee members. - 4) To prepare an agenda of items submitted by members of the Committee, other faculty, students, administration, or College Senate. - 5) To conduct meetings. - 6) To be responsible for the preparation of recommendations to the College Senate. - 7) To see that the committee is represented when such recommendations are considered by others.